Security-Onion-Solutions/securityonion-docs/pf-ring.rst

-PF_RING
+PF-RING
 =======

-PF_RING acts as a flow-based load balancer to allow us to spin up multiple instances of Snort/Suricata/Bro to handle more traffic than a single instance.
+PF-RING acts as a flow-based load balancer to allow us to spin up multiple instances of Snort/Suricata/Bro to handle more traffic than a single instance.

-Starting in ``securityonion-setup - 20120912-0ubuntu0securityonion285``, running Setup will configure Suricata and Bro to use `<AF-PACKET>`__ instead of PF_RING.
+Starting in ``securityonion-setup - 20120912-0ubuntu0securityonion285``, running Setup will configure Suricata and Bro to use `<AF-PACKET>`__ instead of PF-RING.

 Tuning
 ------

-If you want to change the number of PF_RING instances after running Setup, you can do the following.
+If you want to change the number of PF-RING instances after running Setup, you can do the following.

 Snort/Suricata
 --------------

-To change the number of PF_RING instances for Snort or Suricata:
+To change the number of PF-RING instances for Snort or Suricata:

 -  Stop sensor processes: